Chris Hewitt (journalist)

 Chris Hewitt is a British film critic, journalist and broadcaster.
+He has worked for Empire since 2001.
+He is host of The Empire Film Podcast and has also worked as film reviewer on BBC television and for BBC Radio 6.

+Career

-Hewitt joined Empire magazine in 2001, and moved from Banbridge, County Down to their London base.
-From 2011, in addition to working on Empire, he has hosted The Empire Film Podcast.
+From Banbridge, County Down, Hewitt joined Empire magazine in 2001.
+From 2011, in addition to working on the Empire magazine, he has hosted The Empire Film Podcast.
 He has also worked as film reviewer on BBC television and for BBC Radio 6.